pvcraven/3d_graphics_class/source/lessons/day_11/day_11.rst

     Royal Langnickel, Paint By Numbers

+Is creating realistic looking paintings, drawings, or CG graphics art?
+If realism is the ultimate goal, wouldn't a photograph be the king of artists?
+(James McNeill Whistler)

+Decorative Art
+^^^^^^^^^^^^^^

+What do you decorate your room with?
+What does it communicate?
+Why is it important?

+* Flowers
+* Crafts
+* Posters

 Applied Art
 -----------

+* Architecture (Frank Lloyd Wright to a cookie-cutter house)
+* Design of things (chairs, lamps, etc.)

 Can architecture be art?
 Let's say that this is art.
 Why is it art?